-A note on COVID
+A note on COVID and other disruptions

-COVID Note : The last few years have been difficult due to the COVID pandemic.
-Public health concerns and policies remain volatile.
+COVID Note : The last few years have been difficult due to the COVID pandemic and extreme weather conditions.
 The first priority in this class in your health and well-being.
 We will approach any challenges that arise with compassion and understanding.
 I expect that you will do the same, both to the teaching staff and to your classmates.
 We will follow university guidelines and work together to have a productive and fun quarter.